 Director of Operations

 A graduate of Wayne State University with a bachelor's in Social Work, Jolayne Thompson has been UCHC's Chief Operating Officer since October 2021.
 Prior to that, she was our Finance Director (2013-2021) and a contractor assisting UCHC with grants management and oversight of our annual audit.
-Previously, she worked as Director of Administration & Finance for Shamrock Broadcasting radio properties in Detroit.
+Previously, Jolayne worked as Director of Administration & Finance for Shamrock Broadcasting radio properties in Detroit.
 She is Vice President and co-founder of The FACES Foundation.

 Claudia has been with UCHC for 12 years and worn many hats.
 She was originally employed as a housing placement counselor and assisted in the early days of UCHC's tax-foreclosure program, overseeing the direction and hiring staff for the 2009 Housing Preservation and Rapid Re-Housing (HPRP) programs and the ESG program.
-She currently oversees Tenant Organizing, Housing Placement and Relocation, which included supervising a 4 year AmeriCorp VISTA tenant organizing program.
+Claudia currently oversees Tenant Organizing, Housing Placement, and Relocation, which includes supervising a 4-year AmeriCorps VISTA tenant-organizing program.

-She was one of the founders of the Senior Housing Preservation-Detroit coalition (SHP-D) and is currently the chair of that coalition.
+Claudia was also one of the founders of the Senior Housing Preservation-Detroit (SHP-D) and is currently chair of that coalition.
 She has co-authored several papers on senior displacement and co-authored a chapter on "Forensic Social Work," published by Fordham University.
 In December 2018, Claudia received the "Best of the Health Net Award" from Authority Health in recognition of her extraordinary commitment and service to community health care.
 Claudia has a BFA from the Massachusetts College of Art.

 Director, Repair Services